 Would you like to know more about the legal and cultural landscape transgender people navigate every day – and what could be done to improve it?

-Our Guest Panel will be
+Our Guest Panel

 Spencer Bergstedt is a consultant, public speaker, educator, and author specializing in LGBTQ workplace, health care, and educational inclusion issues.
 Spencer has been advocating for LGBTQ people for over 30 years.
 His work on transgender legal issues has garnered him an international reputation for both scholarly theory and practical application.
 Spencer’s work has impacted birth certificate and driver’s license policies, youth participation in after-school activities, and self-help legal information for trans people throughout the US.
 His lived experience as a transman combined with his legal expertise and executive leadership roles bring a unique breadth of understanding to his clients.
 Spencer is an engaging presenter who fosters greater understanding on the topic of gender diversity in an open and supportive manner.